TAILWATERS TRAVEL ADDS SEVERAL NEW PERMIT DESTINATIONS TO CATALOGUE – PART 1 HONDURAS

 One thing that sets Guanaja apart is that it also boasts lots of BIG bonefish.
 Not every angler wants to dedicate an entire trip to a fish that probably will not eat (permit).
 But at almost every other true permit fishery, there are lots of little bonefish but rarely any over five pounds.
 Little schoolie bonefish normally do not interest permit fishermen, so it is permit or bust.
 Not so at Guanaja.
 The big bonefish of Guanaja provide an awesome alternative to provide a tug if the permit are not cooperating.
 If you want a great opportunity for permit with a stellar backup plan — lots of bonefish over five lbs and some that reach double digits — Guanaja is for you.

 We are more excited about the Faraway Cayes than any other destination on our radar.
-It is an uninhabited cluster of cayes and flats 160 miles northeast of Guanaja — in other words, in the middle of nowhere.
+It is an uninhabited cluster of cayes and flats 160 miles east of Guanaja — in other words, in the middle of nowhere.
 Brownie/Fly Fish Guanaja has just put together an exclusive program to allow a few lucky anglers to experience what are perhaps the last untouched flats in the Caribbean.

 The first season at Faraway Cayes was 2017, and while the reports are almost too good to be true, they are what you would expect for a totally virgin flats fishery in its location.
 Loads of uneducated permit that actually eat, including some huge permit.
 Countless bonefish, with many reaching double digits.
 In other words, the very scenario saltwater fly fishermen dream about.